Dump and Bake Meatball Casserole

 Why You’ll Love This Recipe

-• Minimal Cleanup: One baking dish means less mess to clean up after dinner.
+• Quick Cleanup: One baking dish means less mess and easier cleanup after a satisfying meal.

 Tools and Preparation